Continuous-Data/MSSQL-CICD-Helper/README.md

 - Add example kicker script
 - Add example CI / Pipeline scripts
+  - Gitlab
+  - Jenkins
+  - TeamCity
+  - VSTS/TFS
 - Add ability to use Windows Credentials instead of SQL Authentication.
 - Enable deploying SSIS packages
 - Enable deploying SSAS packages
 - Enable deploying SSRS packages
+- Enable deploying Azure Data Factory code
-- Test Automation (such as T-SQLT)
+- Test Automation (such as [T-SQLT](http://tsqlt.org/))
-- Support for Azure SQL Database (it does support Azure VMs with SQL installed on it)
+- Support for Azure SQL Database / Datawarehouse (it does support Azure VMs with SQL installed on it)
 - Maintaining / exporting dacpac prior to deploy
 - Support for saving environments for deploying (which you should do in your CI system if possible)
 - Code improvement / refactoring / cleaning up